Best Things To Do In Arran – Explore Scotland In Miniature

 Royal Legends at King’s Cave

-The west coast of Arran is littered with caves and one of the entrances is just a little more impressive than the rest.
+The west coast of Arran is littered with caves and one entrance is just a little more impressive than the rest.
 This grand gate is guarding the King’s Cave, one of the many locations that lays claim to the story of Robert Bruce and the Spider.
-It’s a pretty incredible place and if you’re short on time then I’d highly recommend this as an essential thing to do in Arran.
+It’s a pretty incredible place and if you’re short on time then I’d recommend moving this to the top of your list of things to do in Arran.

 After Bruce had been crowned King of Scots in 1306, he was almost immediately defeated in battle and forced to go on the run.
 Nobody knows where Bruce went that winter and Arran is one of the candidates.
 He more than likely moved around, not staying in many places for too long.
 The King’s dream was hanging by a thread.